rust-lang/flate2-rs/MAINTENANCE.md

 #### Process

-To generated all the artifacts above, one proceeds as follows:
+To generate all the artifacts above, one proceeds as follows:

 1. `git checkout -b release-<next-version>` - move to a branch to prepare making changes to the repository. *Changes cannot be made to `main` as it is protected.*
 2. Edit `Cargo.toml` to the next package version.